 The ID Card system at Benedictine University plays an integral role in the safety and security of the students who live on campus.
 Each student’s ID allows them access to their residence hall only.
 Students are responsible for their individual IDs and the loaning of a student’s ID is strictly prohibited and may be followed up with severe sanctions due the fact that other students’ safety has been compromised.
 If a student loses their ID, they are responsible for contacting Campus Police to purchase a new ID card for $50 and have their old card deactivated.

 Residence Life staff members are available to check residents into their rooms.
-Along with receiving keys, residents are required to complete a Key Card, an Emergency Contact card, and a Room Condition Form, returning all by a specified date.
+Along with receiving keys, residents are required to sign a Room Condition Form.
 (This involves reviewing the room and noting on the form any details regarding the condition of the room.
 It is important to fill out the form thoroughly, as the resident may be held responsible for any damage other than normal wear and tear not recorded on the check-in portion of the form.)
-Failure to do so will result in a $50 fine and the resident will be financially responsible for any damages discovered in his/her room at the time of their checkout.
 The resident is responsible for the room and its contents and signing the Room Condition Form indicates the resident is in agreement with the information recorded.
 This responsibility for the room extends to any damage done by guests or as a result of chances taken by the residents; such as leaving the room unlocked and unattended.